 - Each member of our community possesses gifts and talents, and the diversity of these gifts should be respected and cherished.

 - Our dedicated faculty and staff prepare students for life as independent thinkers, confident decision makers and responsible leaders.

-On September 15, 1920, Sister Concepta, the principal, Sister Aloysius, the high school teacher, and Sister Andrea, the grade school teacher, welcomed their first two students.
-By September 1923, the combined registration in the grade school and high school, known as the Lower and Upper Schools, was 30 students.
-As the student population grew, core classes were held in the convent while music, physical education, art and theatre were taught in the Carriage House.
-In the late 1940’s, through the generous gift of an alumna, an addition was built onto the Carriage House to create additional classrooms.
+On September 15, 1920, with Sister Concepta as the principal, Sister Aloysius as the high school teacher, and Sister Andrea as the grade school teacher, Lacordaire School welcomed its first two students.
+By September of 1923, the combined registration in the grade school and high school, known as the Lower and Upper Schools, was 30 students.
+As the student population grew, core classes were held in James Hall while music, physical education, art, and theatre were taught in the Carriage House.
+In the late 1940’s, through the generous gift of an alumna, an addition was built onto the Carriage House to create more classroom space.

-By 1958, Lacordaire had a total of 132 students in the Upper School and had outgrown the original mansion of the estate.
+By 1958, Lacordaire enrolled a total of 132 students in the Upper School, outgrowing the capacity of the original mansion of the estate.
 That year, a request was made to the leadership of the Sisters of Saint Dominic to raise money for a new Upper School building.
-On September 5, 1961, the cornerstone for a new building was laid and dedicated.
+On September 5, 1961, the cornerstone for a new building, Lacordaire Hall, was laid and dedicated.